-- (1) A party may declare the contract terminated if the failure of the other party to perform an obligation under the contract amounts to a fundamental non-performance. - (2) A non-performance of an obligation is fundamental if - (a) strict compliance with the obligation which has not been performed is of essence to the contract; or - (b) the non-performance substantially deprives the aggrieved party of what he was entitled to expect under the contract unless the other party did not foresee and could not reasonably have foreseen such result; or - (c) the non-performance is intentional and gives the aggrieved party reason to believe that he cannot rely on the other party's future performance.
+- (1) A party may declare the contract terminated if the failure of the other party to perform an obligation under the contract amounts to a fundamental non-performance. - (2) In determining whether a failure to perform an obligation amounts to a fundamental non-performance the following circumstances are significant - (a) whether the non-performance substantially deprives the aggrieved party of what he was entitled to expect under the contract unless the other party did not foresee and could not reasonably have foreseen such result; - (b) whether strict compliance with the obligation which has not been performed is of essence to the contract; - (c) whether the non-performance is intentional and gives the aggrieved party reason to believe that he cannot rely on the other party's future performance; - (d) the extent to which the defaulting party will suffer forfeiture if the contract is terminated.